 Since 2015, CSUSM has been engaged in inquiry and analysis around the following question: is taking a full load detrimental to student academic success?
 This work has included cross-campus consultation with stakeholders in Academic and Student Affairs, review of relevant literature on academic workload and momentum, examination of research and initiatives conducted by other institutions (e.g., 15 to Finish), and analysis of institutional data.
 These data suggest that, in many cases, undergraduate students attempting 15 or more units perform the same or better on average than those attempting fewer units.
 Informed by this work, CSUSM’s Unit Load Steering Committee is endeavoring to increase and clarify communications regarding time to degree and academic workload to better assist students in making informed decisions on the path to graduation.
 As the proportion of students attempting 15 units continues to increase, the campus will monitor impact through ongoing exploratory analysis and repetition of unit load studies.

-CSUSM once again replicated its study of the relationship between unit load and academic success (operationally defined as term GPA for these analyses) in Fall 2018.
-Results remained consistent: students who attempted 15 or more units received higher term GPAs, on average, than students who attempted 12 to 14 units, and in most cases this difference was statistically significant.
-This pattern remained whether looking at new vs. continuing students, first generation students, male and female students, students from underrepresented minority groups, or students in the lowest quartiles of prior academic performance (i.e., eligibility index score, transfer GPA, cumulative GPA).
+CSUSM continued its study of the relationship between unit load and academic success (operationally defined as term GPA for these analyses) in Fall 2018 and Fall 2019.
+The findings were replicated: students who attempted 15 or more units received higher term GPAs, on average, than students who attempted 12 to 14 units, or the difference between the groups was not statistically significant.
+CSUSM continues to disaggregate these analyses for new vs. continuing students, first-time students and transfers, first generation students, male and female students, students belonging to underrepresented minority groups, and students in the lowest quartiles of prior academic performance (i.e., eligibility index score, transfer GPA, cumulative GPA).